-With the exceptions derived from the defence agreement between Iceland and the United States, the vessels mentioned in paragraph 1 are exempt from having stores, supplies and other goods on board put under seal.
+[The vessels mentioned in paragraph 1 are exempt from having stores, supplies and other goods on board put under seal.]

-Before dutiable goods are moved from a vessel mentioned in paragraph 1, the master of the vessel must submit to the director of customs a list of the goods.
-The director of customs has the same authorizations for any kind of customs control over such goods as over any other goods imported into the country.
+Before dutiable goods are moved from a vessel mentioned in paragraph 1, the master of the vessel must submit to the Director of Customs a list of the goods.
+The Director of Customs has the same authorizations for any kind of customs control over such goods as over any other goods imported into the country.